Areas of Study

 - “The Quest to Confront Suburban Decline: Political Realities and Lessons.”
 Urban Affairs Review 43: 4 (2008), pp. 553-581.

 - “The Political History of a Postwar Suburban Society Revisited.”
 History Compass 6: 1 (2008), pp. 364-388.

 - “Megalopolis 50 Years On: The Transformation of a City Region.”
 International Journal of Urban and Regional Research 31: 2 (2007), pp. 344-367 (with John Rennie Short and Bernadette Hanlon).

 - “The New Metropolitan Reality in the US: Rethinking the Traditional Model.”
 Urban Studies 43: 12 (2006), pp. 2129-2143 (with John Rennie Short and Bernadette Hanlon).

 Selected Professional Activities

-- Executive Council Member of the Urban Politics Section of American Political Science Association, 2008 to 2010.
+- Member, Executive Council, Urban Politics Section of American Political Science Association, 2008 to 2010.

-- Best Paper Committee Member of the Urban Politics Section of American Political Science Association, 2007.
+- Member, Best Paper Committee, Urban Politics Section of American Political Science Association, 2007.

-- Member, Association of Collegiate Schools of Planning; American Political Science Association; and Brazilian Studies Association.
+- Member, Urban Affairs Association; Association of Collegiate Schools of Planning; American Political Science Association; and Brazilian Studies Association.

 Recent Courses Taught